 Mental health concerns are also known to contribute to relapses in recovery.
 If alcohol has been used as a person’s main coping skill, they will continue to struggle with their mental health until they learn healthy ways to manage their distress.
 For some, feeling distressed can be overwhelming.

 Because of this, individuals who struggle with mental health concerns and addiction will have a greater chance of a healthy recovery, if they receive treatment for both concerns at the same time.
 Many inpatient and outpatient treatment programs offer specialized treatment options where they are able to provide treatment for both.

 How to Find Alcohol Addiction Treatment in Louisville, KY

 While finding an alcohol rehab in Louisville may feel overwhelming, you have resources that can make this process easier for you.
 One option would be to talk to your Primary Care Physician about your drinking concerns.
 They will likely spend time understanding your drinking patterns and the consequences you have experienced.
 This will allow them to make an accurate referral for an alcohol addiction program.

 A second option would be to contact your insurance company by calling the number on the back of your card.
 They would be able to give you a list of providers who are in-network.
 Additionally, they will be able to give you information about your plan coverage and what you can expect to pay yourself.

 Impact IOP offers a variety of alcohol treatment programs in Kentucky.
-This includes a partial hospitalization program, intensive outpatient program, and outpatient treatment.
-If you are struggling with a mental health concern, we are able to customize your treatment plan so that you are able to receive the treatment you need.
+This includes a partial hospitalization program, an intensive outpatient program, and outpatient treatment.
+If you are struggling with a mental health concern, we can customize your treatment plan so that you can receive the treatment you need.